kedacore/http-add-on/docs/use_cases.md

 If the application _is_ being moved to Kubernetes, you would follow these steps to get it autoscaling and routing with KEDA-HTTP:

-- Create a `Deployment` and `Service`
+- Create a workload and `Service`
 - [Install](./install.md) the HTTP Add-on
-- Create a single `HTTPScaledObject` in the same namespace as the `Deployment` and `Service` you created
+- Create a single `HTTPScaledObject` in the same namespace as the workload and `Service` you created

 At that point, the operator will create the proper autoscaling and routing infrastructure behind the scenes and the application will be ready to scale.
+Any request received by the interceptor with the proper host will be routed to the proper backend.

 ## Current HTTP Server in Kubernetes